jtiai/jtiai.github.io/content/general/programming-rules.md

 ## 6. Rule of Three

 If you need to do something more than three times, you should create a function or a node that does that thing.
-For example, if you need to calculate the player's score more than three times, you should create a function that calculates the player's score.
+For example, if you need to calculate damage done by a weapon, you should create a function that calculates the damage done by a weapon.
+Then you can call that function whenever you need to calculate the damage done by a weapon.